ace-n/interview-questions/README.md

 3. `GOTO 1` until I get every question right _more times than I've gotten it wrong_

 ### Part 2: practice questions
-1. Look at [Glassdoor](https://glassdoor.com) or similar sites for interview questions asked by a particular company for a particular role.
+1. Look at [Glassdoor](https://glassdoor.com) or similar sites for interview questions asked by a _particular company_ for a _particular role_.
 2. Try to find trends in the questions - types, difficulty, concepts, etc.
-3. Attempt to answer representative-sample questions before checking the (provided) answers
+3. Attempt to answer representative-sample questions (from Glassdoor or other sites) before checking the (provided) answers
 4. Check the provided answers, and compare them to mine
-5. `GOTO 3` until I feel comfortable with a particular company's question level
+5. `GOTO 3` until I feel _comfortable_ and _confident_ with a particular company's question level
 6. `GOTO 1` for every different company I'm interviewing with

 _You can also do step 4 [in groups](http://ideas.time.com/2011/11/30/the-protege-effect/)._